 - Up smash: An upside-down propeller attack with decent kill power.
 After setting up a juggle, you can finish the string with a well-timed up smash.

 - Forward smash: This move is a powerful finisher, but opponents will sometimes fall out of the attack’s multiple hits before they can take damage from the last strike.
 Only use forward smash to KO!
 Leave the damage-racking to Bowser Jr.’s other options.
+It’s worth mentioning that Junior’s AI sometimes uses its forward smash too often — this is a bad thing, so only use infrequent forward smashes during training.

 - Neutral aerial: When your FP is launched off-stage, chase it and attack with a neutral or down air.
 They’re Bowser Jr.’s best gimping options thanks to their strong horizontal knockback.
 Neutral air is also a great landing option!